Electrification can strengthen our democracy

 It will not take more than 40 minutes, and you will be helping us enormously in our work to electrify everything.

 ⚡ Stacey speaks!
 Why Stacey Abrams is working on electric stoves, Bloomberg.
-Stacey Abrams: politician, novelist and now electrification advocate joining electrification nonprofit as senior counsel.
+Stacey Abrams: politician, novelist and now electrification advocate joining electrification nonprofit as Senior Advisor.
 Fast Company.

 ⚡ Ari speaks!
 Our CEO talks Stacey announcement and what’s next for Rewiring America in a Q&A with Climate Tech VC, Rewiring America’s electric future.